zenmah/daggerheart-srd-obsidian/contents/Character Creation.md

 Your character’s **heritage** combines two elements: **[ancestry](Ancestries.md)** and **[community](Communities.md)**.

-- A character’s **ancestry** represents their species or lineage; it grants them certain physical traits and two unique **ancestry features**.
+- A character’s **ancestry** reflects their lineage, impacting their physicality and granting them two unique **ancestry features**.
 Take the card for one of the following ancestries, then write its name in the Heritage field of your character sheet: Clank, Drakona, Dwarf, Elf, Faerie, Faun, Firbolg, Fungirl, Galapa, Giant, Goblin, Halfling, Human, Infernis, Katari, Orc, Ribbet, Simian.
 To create a Mixed Ancestry, take the top (first-listed) ancestry feature from one ancestry and the bottom (second-listed) ancestry feature from another.
 - Your character’s **community** represents their culture or environment of origin and grants them a **community feature**.
 Take the card for one of the following communities, then write its name in the Heritage field of your character sheet: Highborne, Loreborne, Orderborne, Ridgeborne, Seaborne, Skyborne, Underborne, Wanderborne, Wildborne.

 ## STEP 3: ASSIGN CHARACTER TRAITS